andreasbachmann/magnetic-alignment/README.md

-# Pipeline to determine the body-axis of animals.
-Developed for the bachelor thesis 'Exploring the alignment of the Grévy's Zebra, _Equus grevyi_, with Earth's magnetic field.
-A drone-based observational approach.'
+# Pipeline to determine the body-axis of animals
 This pipeline streamlines the calculation of body-axis for animals in specific segments of drone footage based on their exhibited behavioural bouts.
+It was developed for the bachelor thesis 'Exploring the alignment of the Grévy's Zebra, _Equus grevyi_, with Earth's magnetic field.
+A drone-based observational approach.'.

 ## orientation-calc.py